Tag Archives: black

 HIV disclosure disrupts the lives of Black gay and bisexual men in Louisiana

 A qualitative study among Black gay and bisexual men in Baton Rouge, Louisiana sought to understand how HIV disclosure impacts a person’s life and relationships.
 The study explored how participants’ intersecting identities and the structural inequities they faced impacted their experiences with HIV disclosure.
-Men in the study experienced multiple negative consequences from disclosure, including… Read More »
+Men in the study experienced multiple negative consequences from disclosure, including… Read More: HIV disclosure disrupts the lives of Black gay and bisexual… »

 Culturally tailored intervention results in fewer STIs and less condomless sex among Black women in criminal justice system

 A randomised clinical trial found that Black justice-involved women who took part in an intervention to prevent STIs and HIV were 54% less likely to be diagnosed with an STI and reported 38% fewer acts of condomless anal and vaginal sex compared to the control group over one year of follow-up.
-The intervention featured themes… Read More »
+The intervention featured themes… Read More: Culturally tailored intervention results in fewer STIs and less condomless… »